KitsuB/KitsuB.github.io/README.md

 # kitsub.github.io
-Where I am on the web, site still under construction, being worked on by @SomeonPC
+Where I am on the web, Site created by @SomeonPC